-7.2.3 Aesthetic Significance
+6.7.3 Aesthetic Significance

 Professional archaeologists view aesthetic significance as an attribute that can only be culturally determined by Aboriginal stakeholders.
-As noted above, the concept of aesthetic significance deals with the response that people have to a particular place.
+As noted in Section 6.6, the concept of aesthetic significance deals with the response that people have to a particular place.
 This criterion differs from the other two in that it is not so readily quantifiable but takes into account a subjective or emotive response to a place as opposed to providing comment upon a tangible item (such as an Aboriginal artefact) or an issue of research relevance (such as an area of PAD).

 The criteria that deal with research and educational significance are almost wholly concerned with the archaeological or 'scientific' significance.
-These are values that are determined by archaeologists, as has been included above.
+These are values that are determined by archaeologists, as has been included in sections 6.7.1 and 6.7.2.
 However this report must also take into account the Aboriginal cultural heritage value of a site or study area.
 It is this criterion that is utilised to such an end.
 Only members of the local Aboriginal community can advise of the Aboriginal cultural significance of an area or place.